zulip/zulip/templates/zerver/api/construct-narrow.md

-A **narrow** is a set of filters for Zulip messages, that can be based on many different factors (like sender, stream, topic, search keywords, etc.).  the Zulip API (espec in the API for fetching messages).
+A **narrow** is a set of filters for Zulip messages, that can be based on many different factors (like sender, stream, topic, search keywords, etc.).
+Narrows are used in various places in the the Zulip API (most importantly, in the API for fetching messages).

-It is simplest top explain the algorithm for encoding a search as a narrow using a single example.
+It is simplest to explain the algorithm for encoding a search as a narrow using a single example.
 Consider the following search query (written as it would be entered in the Zulip webapp's search box).
 It filters for messages sent on stream `announce`, not sent by